MediaComem/comem-webdev/subjects/angular/README.md

 Time to actually fetch some jokes from the internet.
 We'll need Angular's [`HttpClient`][angular-docs-http-client].
-It is part of `HttpClientModule`, so we need to provide that to our own application module:
+It is part of `HttpClientModule`, so we need to provide that to our own application module, `AppModule`, in `src/app/app.module.ts`:

 ```ts
 // Other imports...